Narrowly avoided spin-nematic phase in BaCdVO(PO$_4$)$_2$: NMR evidence: Experimental results

 This analysis suggests the overwhelming dominance of the two-magnon processes.
-This is quite unusual and very different from what is seen in \SrZn, where it is the three- and single-magnon processes, expected for the single-magnon BEC state, that provide the main relaxation mechanisms.
-Further confirmation for the prevalence of two-magnon relaxation in the high-field phase of \BaCd is found in temperature-dependent measurements at constant fields, shown in Fig.~\ref{relax_T}.
-To analyse these data, we recall that, for a gapped system and purely parabolic $d$-dimensional magnon dispersion, the preexponential factor of the $T_1^{-1}$ rate is a powerlaw $A(T) = A_0T^{\beta}$, where $\beta = d-1$.
-For the real dispersion relation of magnons in a specific material, the exponent $\beta$ becomes temperature dependent, reflecting the ``effective" dimension of the system, see the Supplemental Material of Ref.~\cite{Mukhopadhyay2012}.
-We have thus fitted the $T_1^{-1}(T)$ using the \emph{same} three-exponential function given by Eq.~(\ref{threeexp}) and having the parameters defined in the previous fit, where the common prefactor is taken to be an ad hoc modified powerlaw $A(T) = A_0T^{\beta(T)}$ that allows for a suitable $\beta(T)=\beta_0-\beta_1\log(T/[\textrm{K}])$ dependence.
+This is quite unusual and very different from what is seen in \SrZn, where it is the three- and single-magnon processes, expected for the single-magnon Bose-Einstein condensate (BEC) state, that provide the main relaxation mechanisms.
+Further confirmation for the prevalence of two-magnon relaxation in the high-field phase of \BaCd is found in temperature-dependent measurements at constant fields, as shown in Fig.~\ref{relax_T}.
+To analyze these data, we recall that, for a gapped system and purely parabolic $d$-dimensional magnon dispersion, the preexponential factor of the $T_1^{-1}$ rate is the power law $A(T) = A_0T^{\beta}$, where $\beta = d-1$.
+For the real dispersion relation of magnons in a specific material, the exponent $\beta$ becomes temperature dependent, reflecting the ``effective" dimension of the system (see the Supplemental Material of Ref.~\cite{Mukhopadhyay2012}).
+We have thus fitted $T_1^{-1}(T)$ using the \emph{same} three-exponential function given by Eq.~(\ref{threeexp}) with the parameters defined in the previous fit, where the common prefactor is taken to be an \textit{ad hoc} modified power law, $A(T) = A_0T^{\beta(T)}$, that allows for a suitable $\beta(T)=\beta_0-\beta_1\log(T/[\textrm{K}])$ dependence.
 This provided a remarkably precise \emph{global} fit of the data for all the field values $\geq H_{c1}$, covering as much as 1.5 orders of magnitude in temperature and nearly 5 orders of magnitude in $T_1^{-1}$ for the 5.5~T data in particular.
-The fit defines three parameters, $A_0 = 76(1)$~s$^{-1}$, $\beta_0 = 1.40(3)$ and $\beta_1 = 0.82(3)$, leading to the expected $\beta(T)$ dependence: at low temperature the system is approaching the 3D regime and $\beta$(0.3~K) = 1.8 is indeed close to the expected $\beta_{\textrm{3D}} = 2$ value, while the expected 2D regime value $\beta_{\textrm{2D}} = 1$ is reached at 3.1~K. The validity of the fit at its high temperature end is limited by the validity of the employed $A(T)$ dependence and the ``$T <$~gap'' condition for a description as an activated process.
+The fit defines three parameters, $A_0 = 76(1)$~s$^{-1}$, $\beta_0 = 1.40(3)$, and $\beta_1 = 0.82(3)$, leading to the expected $\beta(T)$ dependence: at low temperature the system approaches the 3D regime, and $\beta$(0.3~K) = 1.8 is indeed close to the expected $\beta_{\textrm{3D}} = 2$ value, while the expected 2D regime value $\beta_{\textrm{2D}} = 1$ is reached at 3.1~K. The validity of the fit at its high temperature end is limited by the validity of the employed $A(T)$ dependence and the ``$T <$~gap'' condition for a description as an activated process.